ashnel/libraryhelper/README.md

 - [ ] Allow users to sign up for a library card
 - [ ] Allow registration only if the ID a user is trying to sign up with is in the database
 - [ ] Implement RFID like system
-  1. Allow users to check out items by scanning their barcodes
+  1. Allow users to check out items by scanning their barcodes using phone or laptop camera
-  2. Allow admins to scan back in items by scanning teir barcodes
+  2. Allow admins to scan back in items by scanning their barcodes
   3. Store item data in database with their barcode information

 ## Built With